Basic Steps to Protect Against Frozen Water Pipes

 - For outdoor items such as water hoses, make sure they are unscrewed from water faucets.
 It is also good practice to check other areas around the house where water lines may be located.
 When it comes to swimming pools, water should be drained.

 The most comprehensive solution is to add insulation to your attic and basement/crawl spaces.
-You can get more info here to know how to apply that insulation.
+You can get more information here to know how to apply that insulation.
 Be sure to seal cracks and openings around windows, doors, and sill plates where the house rests on its foundation.
 This not only helps prevent your pipes from freezing, but will also save on your utility bill.